 Third-party apps can either use Quick Look or go down to the C level and use

 CGContextDrawPDFPage to draw into a memory buffer/image.
-Building a viewer from scratch is very time-consuming, and it’s hard to get the details right.
-Many apps choose the PSPDFKit SDK to get the best of both worlds: a friendly, customizable framework that fully fits into applications, and a framework that is fast and allows both annotations and forms to be created/filled out.
+Building a viewer from scratch is time consuming, and it’s hard to get the details right.
+Many apps choose the PSPDFKit SDK to get the best of both worlds: a friendly, customizable framework that fully fits into applications, and a framework that’s fast and allows both annotations and forms to be created/filled out.

 Popular Third-Party Apps with Annotation Support on iOS

 PDF Viewer, Tiny PDF, and PDF Box use PSPDFKit for rendering and editing annotations.
 There are many other popular iOS apps that use PSPDFKit.
-However, based on NDA restrictions, we cannot list all of them.
+However, due to NDA restrictions, we cannot list all of them.
 You’ll usually notice our iconic annotation toolbar and the bottom scrubber bar as the typical polished PSPDFKit experience.

 Annotation replies are a feature of PDF documents, and they enable users to have written discussions directly inside a document.
-See the Replies article for further details on third-party compatibility.
+See the Replies guide for more details on third-party compatibility.